VIBE: Voice-Induced open-ended Bias Evaluation for Large Audio-Language Models via Real-World Speech: Methodology

 \subsection{Quantifying Bias}

 \textbf{Bias statement.} We measure speaker-triggered bias under a content-controlled setting.
 For tasks where user demographics are irrelevant to the requested output (e.g., fictional storytelling or general advice) and demographic attributes are not specified in the prompt, we posit that a fair model should exhibit distributional invariance: conditioned on the same linguistic content, the distribution of generated social attributes should not systematically differ across speaker groups \cite{NIPS2016_6a9659fe}.
+This distributional-difference definition of bias has been widely used in prior bias measurements \cite{10.1145/3442188.3445924,fraser2024examining,hirota2026guardrailagnostic,jiang2024texttt}.
 In this work, we therefore operationalize bias as statistically reliable distributional shifts in extracted attributes across groups.

-\textbf{Human validation of extracted attributes.} To assess the reliability of the extractor $E_{\phi}$, we conducted a human validation on the extracted trait for the \textit{Advisory} tasks.
-We independently sampled 10 model responses from each model in both gender and accent settings, and asked a human annotator to verify whether the extractor outputs correctly reflected the traits implied by the model responses.
-The agreement between human judgments and extractor predictions was high: 99\% samples were verified as correct for gender and 98\% for accent.
-These results indicate that the extracted attributes used for bias quantification are largely consistent with human interpretation.
+\textbf{Human validation of extracted attributes.} To assess the reliability of the extractor $E_{\phi}$, a human annotator verified its outputs against the model responses.
+We sampled five responses from every model for each task and each dimension, so the sample represents all 12 models, five tasks, and both dimensions.
+For every sampled response, the annotator judged whether each extracted attribute value matched the response.
+This produced 2{,}280 attribute judgments.
+From Table~\ref{tab:human_eval}, the extractor agreed with the annotator on 97.2\% of them.
+The 2{,}280 judgments are grouped within 600 responses, so we estimate the interval with a response-level bootstrap that resamples whole responses.
+This gives a 95\% confidence interval of [96.2\%, 98.1\%], so a sample of this size already fixes the agreement to within about one point.
+The extracted attributes are therefore consistent with human interpretation.

 \textbf{Total Variation Distance (TVD).} After extracting structured attributes, we quantify the bias by measuring the disparity in attribute distributions across different demographic groups.
 To ensure statistical robustness, we apply a frequency-based filter.
 For a given attribute $a$, we only consider values that appear at least $\tau$ times (set to 10 in our implementation) across the entire dataset.
 This prevents rare tokens or extraction noise from inflating the bias scores.